moonbitlang/moonbit-course/course12/course_en.md

 # Symbolic Differentiation

-- Using symbolic differentiation, we first build an abstract syntax tree, then convert it to the corresponding differential, and finally perform the computation
+- Using symbolic differentiation, we first build an abstract syntax tree, then convert it to the corresponding partial derivative, and finally perform the computation

 	```moonbit
 	fn example() -> Symbol {